 - Avoid Wetting Treated Area: You may wash your hair the day after your treatment.

-- Use a pH Balanced Shampoo.
-For first 3 days after your treatment be sure to use only pH-balanced shampoos.
+- Use a pH Balanced Shampoo: For the first 3 days after your treatment, be sure to use only pH-balanced shampoos.

 - Avoid resuming Minoxidil (Formula 82M, Rogaine®), hair coloring, and straightening for 3 days after treatment.

 Click here for Pre and Post Treatment Care Instruction.